igarciamen/Translator-App/README.md

 ### 📖 Dictionary
 - Word **definitions** (not translations) in the word's own language
-- **Online**: Spanish, English, and French, each backed by a dedicated Wiktionary wikitext parser — includes synonyms, usage examples, and pronunciation where available
+- **Online**: Spanish, English, and French, each backed by a dedicated Wiktionary wikitext parser, includes synonyms, usage examples, and pronunciation where available
 - **Offline**: the same three languages, backed by bundled SQLite databases, fully functional without an internet connection
 - Distinct error handling for "word not found", "no connection" (with retry), and "unsupported language"